jennarashko/food-health-pipeline/README.md

-# Food Health Classification pipeline
+# Food Health Classification Pipeline

 Automated data pipeline that ingests USDA food data, labels foods as healthy or unhealthy using nutritional thresholds, and trains a Random Forest classifier to predict food health labels.